anapatal/rofi/README.md

 ## Installation

 1. Clone the configuration
-Copy the rofi directory into your Rofi config path:
+Copy the rofitheme.rasi file into your Rofi config path:

-cp -r rofi ~/.config/
+cp -r rofitheme ~/.config/rofi

 2. Set up background images
-Create a directory for Rofi backgrounds and move your images there:
+Copy the .rofi directory you move your images there to ~/.rofi/.rofi-backgrounds:

-mkdir ~/.rofi-backgrounds

-Place your background images inside ~/.rofi-backgrounds.
+Place your additional background images inside ~/.rofi-backgrounds.

 3. Reload Waybar (Arch Linux)
 If you’re using Waybar on Arch Linux, reload it so the changes apply.